zzhang82/web422/notes/angular-routing-intro.md

 "It acts as a placeholder that Angular dynamically fills based on the current router state."

 > A directive is an important part of Angular architecture.
-A directive allows you to attach behaviour to elements in the DOM.
+> A directive allows you to attach behaviour to elements in the DOM.
 > As you have recently learned, a component is a directive that includes an HTML template.

 <br>

-#### Making it appear - the routerLink attribute
+#### Showing a routed component - the routerLink attribute

 How can we cause the view for a routed component to appear?